Advance registration is required for all events. Please use the links at left.

 Bernard’s opinion editorials and commentaries have appeared in the G8 Summit magazine, The Hill.com, The Huffington Post, US News and World Report, The Washington Examiner, The Nashua Telegraph, The New York Post, The Philadelphia Daily News, The Washington Post and The Washington Times.
 Bernard has spoken before numerous organizations and as the former president and CEO of the Independent Women’s Forum (IWF), founded IWF’s Iraqi Women’s Democracy Initiative, which assisted in the development and implementation of training programs built on the pillars of democracy, women’s rights and religious freedom, political activism in a democracy, issues of governance, free markets and non-governmental organizations.

 Prior to founding the Bernard Center for Women, Politics & Public Policy and joining IWF, Bernard was a partner at the District of Columbia’s Patton Boggs LLP.

-Bernard holds a Bachelor of Arts degree in Philosophy and Political Science from Howard University and a Juris Doctor degree from The Georgetown University Law Center.
+Bernard holds a BA in Philosophy and Political Science from Howard University and a JD from The Georgetown University Law Center.